Note

 This tutorial will introduce users into ASSUME and its ways of using reinforcement learning (RL).
 The main objective of this tutorial is to ensure participants grasp the steps required to equip a new unit with RL strategies or modify the action dimensions.
 Our emphasis lies in the bidding strategy, with less focus on the algorithm and role.
 The latter are usable as a plug-and-play solution in the framework.
 The following coding tasks will highlight the key aspects to be adjusted, as already outlined in the learning_strategies.py file.

 The outline of this tutorial is as follows.
 We will start with a basic summary of the implementation of reinforcement learning (RL) in ASSUME and its architecture (1.
-ASSUME & Learning Basics) .
-If you need a refresher on RL in general, please visit our readthedocs (https://ASSUME.readthedocs.io/en/latest/).
+ASSUME & Learning Basics).
+A brief refresher is also given in this exercise.
+If you need a more thorough refresher on RL in general, please visit our readthedocs (Reinforcement Learning Overview & Reinforcement Learning Algorithms).
 Afterwards, we install ASSUME in this Google Colab (2.
-Get ASSUME running) and then we dive into the learning_strategies.py file and explain how we need to adjust conventional bidding strategies. to incorporate RL (3.
+Get ASSUME running) and then we dive into the learning_strategies.py file and explain how we need to adjust conventional bidding strategies to incorporate RL (3.
 Make ASSUME learn).

 As a whole, this tutorial covers the following coding tasks: